Installing a Green Ground Screw in a Panel

 How to Bond the Ground Using the Green Grounding Screw of a Sub Panel

-- Skill Level: Intermediate to Advanced – Best performed by a Licensed Electrical Contractor.
+- Skill Level: Intermediate to Advanced.
+This electrical wiring project is best performed by a Licensed Electrical Contractor.

 - Tools Required: Electricians pouch of hand tools and the various power tools necessary for installing the sub-panel.

 - Estimated Time: Depends on the type and size of the panel and available access to the project area.

 - Precaution: Any existing electrical wiring within the immediate area that may interfere with the installation of the sub panel should be identified and turned OFF and Tagged if necessary.
 Working in an electric panel is dangerous due to arc flash hazards and the possibility of electric shock.

 - Notice: Installing additional electrical wiring and a sub-panel should be done according to local and national electrical codes with a permit and be inspected.

 Grounding a Main Panel vs Grounding a Sub-Panel

 - If the panel that is being installed is being used as the primary circuit breaker panel, and the panel is installed in the location that is at or near where the main electrical utility service is located, and the main ground wires are brought into this location, then the green ground screw is installed into the pre-drilled and pre-tapped hole of the neutral buss which will then bond the neutral buss to the grounded enclosure of the panel which is where the main ground wires are located and attached.

 Bonding the Ground System of a Panel Located at the Main Electric Service